 - the FOI Act; and - the information considered by Cabinet and the Cabinet Decision.

 Sections 24(2)(b) and (c) allow for the Decision to be withheld on the basis that:

-- it is taken to be contrary to the public interest to disclose under schedule 1. - the disclosure would, on balance, be contrary to the public interest under the test set out in section 17.
+• the disclosure would, on balance, be contrary to the public interest under the test set out in section 17.